guohengkai/region-ensemble-network/README.md

-# Region Ensemble Network: Improving Convolutional Network for Hand Pose Estimation
+# Towards Good Practices for Deep 3D Hand Pose Estimation
-By Hengkai Guo (Updated on July 23, 2017)
+By Hengkai Guo (Updated on Aug 9, 2017)

 ## Description
-This is the project of work [Region Ensemble Network: Improving Convolutional Network for Hand Pose Estimation](https://arxiv.org/abs/1702.02447).
+This is the project of work [Region Ensemble Network: Improving Convolutional Network for Hand Pose Estimation](https://arxiv.org/abs/1702.02447) and [Towards Good Practices for Deep 3D Hand Pose Estimation](https://arxiv.org/abs/1707.07248).
 This repository includes the prediction results for comparison, prediction codes and visualization codes.
 More details will be released in the future.
 Here are live results from Kinect 2 sensor using the model trained on ICVL:

 ![result1.gif](demo/output_icvl_xinghao.gif) ![result2.gif](demo/output_icvl_hengkai.gif)